GerritCodeReview/apps_analytics-etl/README.md

 - -u --url Gerrit server URL with the analytics plugins installed
 - -m --manifest Repo manifest XML path.
 Absolute path of the Repo manifest XML to import project from.
 Each project will be imported with the branch specified in the `revision` attribute.
+- -t --product (*optional*) Product name.
+A `product` is an aggregation of projects imported from the same manifest.
+Add it to allow filtering by `product`.
 - -p --prefix (*optional*) Projects prefix.
 Limit the results to those projects that start with the specified prefix.
 - -e --elasticIndex Elastic Search index name.
 If not provided no ES export will be performed. _Note: ElastiSearch 6.x requires this index format `name/type`, while from ElasticSearch 7.x just `name`_